Monguilhott/random-fighters/README.md

 This project is licensed under [Your License](LICENSE-URL), and you are free to use it according to the terms of the license.

 ## Contact
-To get in touch with the developers or for more information about the project, you can reach [Developer's Name] at [Email Address].
+To get in touch with the developers or for more information about the project, you can reach Mauricio at m.monguilhott@gmail.com.

----

-This is a basic framework for the documentation of your Flutter project.
-Be sure to customize it according to the specific needs of your app and add more details, such as configuration information, advanced features, and so on.
-The documentation should be clear and comprehensive enough for other developers to understand and use your app.